tenzir/tenzir/tools/gen-vast-slices/README.md

 # gen-vast-slices

-The **gen-vast-slices** tool parses supported log formats from STDIN into table slices and prints them in serialized form to STDOUT.
+The **gen-vast-slices** tool parses supported log formats from STDIN into table slices, serializes them with a `caf::binary_serializer`, and prints the serialized data to STDOUT.

-Our primary use case is to create a `.cpp` with an array that contains the serialized form of a table slice vector.
-Unit tests than can quickly deserialize the vector instead of parsing files from the file system.
+Our primary use case is to create a `.cpp` file with an array that contains the serialized form of a table slice vector.
+Unit tests then can quickly deserialize the vector instead of performing filesystem I/O.

 ## Usage